Harshkamdar67/open-deep-research/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+MIT License.
 Feel free to use, modify, and distribute this software as stated in the LICENSE.

 Happy researching!
 If you find this helpful, consider giving this repo a star to show your support.